NLAFET/StarNEig/docs/_1_installation.md

 # Installation

-The prebuild Ubuntu packages are available for under [releases](https://github.com/NLAFET/StarNEig/releases) and can be installed with the following command:
+The prebuild Ubuntu packages are available under [releases](https://github.com/NLAFET/StarNEig/releases) and can be installed with the following command:
 ```